-“If you haven’t collected the information directly from the individual – or you have but they wouldn’t reasonably expect that you’d use it to market products and services – you need to get their consent where it’s practicable to do so and you need to include the opt-out mechanism in the communication.
-You also need to include a prominent statement that makes it clear that they don’t have to receive the marketing material,” Baker explains.
+It’s also important to consider how you collect customer data.
+“If you haven’t collected the information directly from the individual – or you have but they wouldn’t reasonably expect that you’d use it to market products and services – you need to get their consent where it’s practicable to do so and you need to include the opt-out mechanism in the communication,” says Alison Baker, partner of leading independent Australian law firm Hall & Wilcox.
+“You also need to include a prominent statement that makes it clear that they don’t have to receive the marketing material,” she adds.